Skip to content

 Kandersteg

 This high alpine town surrounded by mountains and waterfalls may be small, but is a great destination for tourists.
 There are over thirty restaurants in this town alone.
 And it has cable-cars to take visitors to the nearby heights such as Oeschinensee, Sunnbuel, and Allmenalp.
-In Allmenalp you can enjoy paragliding (a safer cross between parachuting and hang-gliding), which many past Untourists recommend.
+In Allmenalp you can enjoy paragliding (a safer cross between parachuting and hang-gliding), which many past UnTourists recommend.

 Luzern